Bhabiji/FlowField/README.md

 To minimize this performance tax while giving a somewhat efficient path to the player's high amount of units, Flow fields can be utilized.

 ### Modern viability
 While algorithms such as A* dominate the game A.I. market, it is isn't the optimal solution in every scenario.
-Flowfields are generally more preferred when there's a very dense graph with a high amount of cells/nodes, there are a high amount of units that have to reach the same location and positions of units have to be changed constantly (which is very common in RTS games).
+Flowfields are generally more preferred when there's a very dense graph with a high amount of cells/nodes, there are a high amount of units that have to reach the same location and when positions of units have to be changed constantly (which is very common in RTS games).

 ## How?
 Derived from the Dijkstra algorithm, A Flow field exists out of 2 major components (in order of execution):